Brazil Country Commercial Guide

 Financing / Banking

-Today, the Brazilian banking system is increasingly efficient and sophisticated.
-With the arrival of fintech over the past several years, most major banks now offer web and mobile options for the vast majority of their products and services.
-However, in-person banking remains prominent in Brazil and there are approximately 15,000 bank branches throughout the country.
-International operations are typically centralized at the bank’s headquarters, usually in São Paulo or Rio de Janeiro, although major branches at larger cities may handle routine operations involving trade finance.
-All Brazilian banks have at least a few correspondent banks around the world, making connecting to the Brazilian financial market easier for exporters.
+The Brazilian banking system is increasingly efficient and sophisticated.
+With the arrival of fintech over the past several years, major banks now offer web and mobile options for most of their products and services.
+However, in-person banking remains prominent in Brazil with approximately 17,000 bank branches throughout the country.
+International operations are typically centralized at the bank’s headquarters, usually located in São Paulo or Rio de Janeiro, although major branches in other cities may also handle routine operations involving trade finance.
+All Brazilian banks have at least a few international correspondent banks facilitating the connection to the Brazilian financial market for U.S. exporters.

 Number of Foreign Banks and Origin

-According to the Brazilian Central Bank (BCB), of the top 10 banks in Brazil ranked in December 2021 (latest figure available) by net equity, two are state-owned banks – Banco do Brasil and Caixa Econômica Federal – and five are private Brazilian banks – Itaú-Unibanco, Bradesco, Safra, BTG Pactual and Votorantim.
-Additionally, two foreign banks make the list - Banco Santander, headquartered in Spain, and Citibank.
+According to the Brazilian Central Bank (BCB), of the top 10 banks in Brazil ranked in December 2023 by net equity, two are state-owned banks: Banco do Brasil (2nd) and Caixa Econômica Federal (4th); while six are private Brazilian banks: Itaú-Unibanco (1st), Bradesco (3rd), BTG Pactual (6th), Sicredi (7th), Safra (8th) and Sicoob (9th).
+Additionally, two foreign banks appear in the list: Banco Santander (5th), headquartered in Spain, and Citibank (10th), from the United States.

 Currency